 Windshield wiper blades should be inspected for wear or cracking.
-See "Wiper Blade Check" under Part B: Owner Checks and Services on page 389 for more information.
+See "Wiper Blade Check" for more information.

 Replacement blades come in different types and are removed in different ways.

-Here is how to remove the Shepherd's Hook type:
+For the proper type, see Normal Maintenance Replacement Parts on page 353.
+Here is how to remove and replace the windshield wiper blade:

-- Pull the windshield wiper arm away from the windshield. - Press the retaining clip (A) and pull the wiper blade off the arm. - 3.
+- 1. Pull the windshield wiper arm away from the windshield. - 2.
+Press the retaining clip (A) and pull the wiper blade off the arm. - 3.
 Install a new blade by reversing Steps 1 and 2.